rackerlabs/technical-blog/_posts/2020-02-28-announcing-the-launch-of-the-rackspace-dbaas-service-block.md

 troubleshooting issues, you can turn your team’s attention toward building new capabilities and growing your business.

-Rackspace provides fully managed, automated, and highly available products and services, including MongoDB®, Elasticsearch®, PostgreSQL, Redis®, and CockroachDB, which our expert DBAs and customer data engineers support.
-ObjectRocket provides instant access to production-ready instances with the latest database technologies, elastic resources to shrink and grow capacity, and performance based on your application’s needs&mdash;all on a secure platform that is monitored and maintained by a team of database experts.
+ObjectRocket provides fully managed, automated, and highly available products and services, including MongoDB®, Elasticsearch®, PostgreSQL, Redis®, and CockroachDB, which our expert DBAs and customer data engineers support.
+Customers get instant access to production-ready instances with the latest database technologies, elastic resources to shrink and grow capacity, and performance based on your application’s needs&mdash;all on a secure platform that is monitored and maintained by a team of database experts.

-With this service, Rackspace ensures that the database is reliable, scalable, and fast by helping customers with the entire project&mdash;from critical early decisions like data replication and modeling to security assessments and architecture guidance to round-the-clock monitoring and support.
+With this service, ObjectRocket ensures that the database is reliable, scalable, and fast by helping customers with the entire project&mdash;from critical early decisions such as data replication and modeling to security assessments and architecture guidance to round-the-clock monitoring and support.

 ### Focused on solutions